rnz1234/RelativeAgeEstimationUsingFaceImages2025a/README.md

 ## Subject

-This repository holds the content and background research for the paper: "Relative Age Estimation From Face Images".
+This repository holds the content and background research for the paper: "Relative Age Estimation Using Face Images".

-## "Relative Age Estimation From Face Images" Paper Project
+## "Relative Age Estimation Using Face Images" Paper Project

 Ep3 Pipeline - implementing the "Relaive Age Estimation" paper - final outcome of the research.